rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 ### Getting started

+#### What is Cloud Databases?

+Cloud Databases is a standalone, API-based, relational database service built on OpenStack&reg; cloud that enables Rackspace customers to easily provision and manage multiple MySQL database instances.
+Instances are provisioned in a single-tenant, container-based environment per account and are accessible through the Rackspace internal ServiceNet network or through a public IP (High Availability instances only).
+Each database instance is optimized for performance.
+You can run a database instance with MySQL, Percona, or MariaDB as the database technology.

+#### What are the benefits of using Cloud Databases?

+Cloud Databases provides a complete solution for customers demanding a high-performance, purpose-built infrastructure designed for relational databases that is backed and supported by engineers who specialize in MySQL workloads.
+Cloud Databases is a fully-managed service for customers who want to focus on developing their applications without having to manage the underlying infrastructure.
+The service offers high availability, scheduled backups, on-demand backups and restores, integrated monitoring, redundant storage, replication, scalability, and full control of your database.

 #### Can I provision Cloud Databases if I don't have Cloud Servers or Cloud Load Balancers on my account?

 Yes.
-[High availability instance groups](/how-to/high-availability-for-cloud-databases) allow both internal connections on the data center's internal service network (ServiceNet) and external networks through a public IP or hostname.
+High Availability (HA) instance groups enable both internal connections on the data center's internal service network (ServiceNet) and external networks through a public IP or hostname.
 Single instances and replica sets are provisioned only with network interfaces on ServiceNet.
-Connecting to one of these types of Cloud Databases instances remotely requires either a Cloud Server or Cloud Load Balancer to [proxy the connection](/how-to/connect-to-a-cloud-databases-instance).
+Connecting to one of these types of Cloud Databases instances remotely requires either a Cloud Server or Cloud Load Balancer to proxy the connection.

+For more information on connecting to a Cloud Databases instance, see [Connect to a Cloud Databases instance](/how-to/connect-to-a-cloud-databases-instance).

+For more information on HA instance groups, see [High Availability for Cloud Databases](/how-to/high-availability-for-cloud-databases) or the "High Availability" section of this FAQ.

 #### What kind of storage solution does Cloud Databases offer?

-Each Cloud Database instance comes with an attached storage volume.
+Each Cloud Databases instance comes with an attached storage volume.
 Storage volumes are automatically provisioned on a shared Internet Small Computer System Interface (iSCSI) storage area network (SAN) that enables increased performance, scalability, availability, and